 Dash cams have quickly gone from a rare add-on to an easy and common way of recording your drives.
 Some dash cam users say they could never go back after installing one and a number of users insist that it’s actually changed the way they drive for the better.
 Find out about the benefits that dash cams can offer in this guide.

-Compare the most popular dash cams for 2018
+Compare some of the best dash cams

 What are people using dash cams for?